Microservant/FLICKER-PRACTICE/README.md

     gist-region-or-buffer - Post either the current region, or if mark is not set, the current buffer as a new paste at gist.github.com .
     Copies the URL into the kill ring.
+    With a prefix argument, makes a private paste.